-Of course if you read this blog then you know Charlie’s journey to become a service dog continues with the wonderful organization Cascade Service Dogs.
+Of course, if you read this blog then you know Charlie’s journey to becoming a service dog continues with the wonderful organization Cascade Service Dogs.

 If you missed that then check out our recent article: Will my dog remember me?

 So what about you guys?
 Tell us about your experiences with puppies and litters.

 Are you on the waitlist to bring home a new puppy?
 If so, you might want to check out our article about a puppy’s first night home.